-Since the location of the second stagnation point mainly depends on the geometry global diameter, the diameters of the inner and annular pipes have been kept: $R_I = 0.010 \ m$; $R{C,1} = 0.075 \ m$; $R{C,2} = 0.150 \ m$.
-In contrast, the pipes and the chamber have been truncated.
-The pipes have been shortened to $0.1 \ m$ for two reasons.
+Since the location of the second stagnation point mainly depends on the geometry global diameter, the diameters of the inner and annular pipes have been kept: $R_I = 0.010 \ m$ ; $R{C,1} = 0.075 \ m$ ; $R{C,2} = 0.150 \ m$ .
+In contrast, the pipes have been shortened to $0.1 \ m$ for two reasons.
 On the one hand, it is necessary to decrease the length of the ducts: considering the low Reynolds number and the grid resolution in the inner pipe as well as the accuracy of the numerical scheme, it is impossible to wait for natural destabilisation of the gas flow within the pipe.
 Specific inlet boundary conditions are therefore used to help the flow destabilisation (see Section 4.3).
-On the other hand, the pipes cannot be decreased down to $0.1 \ m$: the accurate prediction of particle motion in a pipe (or a channel) is still difficult to obtain, especially because of particle-wall interactions [21] and inter-particle collisions [22].
+On the other hand, the pipes cannot be decreased down to $0.1 \ m$ : the accurate prediction of particle motion in a pipe (or a channel) is still difficult to obtain, especially because of particle-wall interactions [21] and inter-particle collisions [22].
 Since these interactions are not accounted for in this work, one has to ensure that the modified pipe length stays compatible with the particle relaxation time and the particle transit time evaluated in Section 2.2.2.
-The length of the chamber has been decreased from 1.5 m to $0.8 \ m$ as the second stagnation point is located in the vicinity of $z = 0.4 \ m$, which is sufficient to capture the main structures of the bluff body flow.